Robot Learning with Crash Constraints: Results

-We use three challenging benchmarks for global minimization that exhibit multiple local minima: Michalewicz 10-dimensional function, Hartman 6-dimensional and Egg Crate two-dimensional function \cite{survey2013benchmarks}, which are common benchmarks in Bayesian optimization (BO), also used in \cite{wang2017mes}.
+We use three challenging benchmarks for global minimization that exhibit multiple local minima: Michalewicz 10-dimensional function, Hartman 6-dimensional, and Egg Crate two-dimensional function \cite{survey2013benchmarks}, which are common benchmarks in BO, also used in \cite{wang2017mes}.

-We constrain the aforementioned cost objectives to a scalar function $g(x) = \prod_{d=1}^D \sin \left( 2\pi x_d \right)$, which divides the volume in $2^D$ sub-hypercubes, among which there are $2^{D-1}$ safe sub-hypercubes, alternated with the unsafe ones.
+The aforementioned cost objectives are constrained to a scalar function $g(x) = \prod_{d=1}^D \sin \left( 2\pi x_d \right)$, which divides the volume in $2^D$ sub-hypercubes, among which there are $2^{D-1}$ safe sub-hypercubes, alternated with the unsafe ones.
 Constraint satisfaction is determined by $g(x) \leq c$, with $c = 0$.
 To compute the regret $r_n$ we use the unconstrained global minimum value of each function, reported in \cite{survey2013benchmarks}.

-We run the optimizer for $M=100$ iterations and assess consistency by repeating each experiment 100 times.
+We run \cref{alg:eicc} and the other methods for $M=100$ iterations and assess consistency by repeating it 100 times.
 In all cases, the initial point is randomly sampled within the safe regions for simplicity.